Neonnaut/Discord-gamesbot/README.md

 - Rename the file `.env.example` to `.env`.
 Make sure the file is called `.env` and _not_ ".env.txt"
 - Install python 3.9+ Make sure you have set Python to the system path
 - Install dependencies with `pip install REQUIREMENTS.txt`
-- Run it as a module with `python gamebot`, or `sudo nohup python3 gamebot` or whatever command you use to run python scripts in your environment; or directly run the `__main__.py` file.
+- Run it as a module with `python gamesbot`, or `sudo nohup python3 gamesbot` or whatever command you use to run python scripts in your environment; or directly run the `__main__.py` file.
 Congratulations, you are now self-hosting a discord bot
 - You might need to turn on all intents in the developer portal or change the bots intents in the `__main__.py` file
 - If you do not want to self-host, I suggest using a VPS like Heroku or [Fly.io](https://fly.io/docs/getting-started/)